top of page

 50. Sanyin Siang

-Sanyin Siang is the Executive Director of the Coach K Center on Leadership and Ethics at Duke University's Fuqua School of Business and a Thinkers50 ranked thinker.
-Sanyin is a leading voice on mentoring, leadership amplification, and the future of leadership in an AI augmented world.
+Sanyin Siang is the Executive Director of the Coach K Center on Leadership and Ethics at Duke University's Fuqua School of Business and a Thinkers50-ranked thinker.
+Sanyin is a leading voice on mentoring, leadership amplification, and the future of leadership in an AI-augmented world.

-Her consulting and advisory work focuses on helping leaders develop the skills to lead in rapidly evolving environments, with a particular emphasis on adaptability, curiosity, and human connection in the age of AI.
+Her consulting and advisory work focuses on helping leaders develop the skills to lead in rapidly evolving environments, with particular emphasis on adaptability, curiosity, and human connection in the age of AI.

 Specialties: Leadership amplification, mentoring, AI and leadership, executive coaching, future of leadership